 Much of the challenge lies in the way that CX leaders go about measuring and diagnosing the customer experience.
 Historically, the primary tool for measuring the gap between brand promise and customer experience has been the survey.
 While surveys can be a powerful tool for the CX leader, they can also suffer from low response rates, as well as a host of well-known biases (e.g. extreme response bias, recall bias, etc.).
-Even more challenging is the fact that, unless customers take the time to provide verbatim feedback, surveys will offer up scores (NPS, CSAT, Effort, etc.) but little more—making it incredibly hard to diagnose what’s actually contributing to customer experience issues.
-Put differently, survey scores—assuming you can get them—are helpful for the “what,” but not so great for understanding the “why.”
+Even more challenging is the fact that, unless customers take the time to provide verbatim feedback, you aren’t getting real insights.

 But what if there were a way to make measurement and diagnosis of the customer experience rich, actionable and effortless?
 What if you could leverage the massive amount of customer voice data you already have, such as recorded phone conversations and chat exchanges, to understand the true nature of the customer experience—what’s working and what’s not—without having to rely on surveys for the answer?
 What if you could predict the score a customer would have given you on the metrics you care about—NPS, CSAT, CES, etc.—without the customer ever having to fill out a survey?

 These are the questions that brought our team at Tethr together with the CX product leadership team at Qualtrics several months ago.